ceejbot/soulsy/docs/article-layouts-v2.md

 size = { x = 10.0, y = 10.0 }
 ```

+Soulsy ships with the indicator used above.
+It looks like a water droplet.

 ### Meter elements

 Slot layouts can optionally include a *meter* display, for graphically showing enchantment charge or torch burn time.
 The meaning of the meter depends on the item being shown, and SoulsyHUD does its best to guess what should be shown for an item.
 For example, a meter on the shouts and powers HUD slot would show shout cooldown time if that's relevant.